MicrosoftDocs/CommunityToolkit/docs/maui/layouts/DockLayout.md

 </ContentPage>
 ```

 For *Left* / *Right* docking, a `WidthRequest` should be specified.
 For *Top* / *Bottom* docking, a `HeightRequest` defines the size of the child view along the docking direction.
-The orthogonal directions are always calculated implictly by the `DockLayout` manager.
+The orthogonal directions are always calculated implicitly by the `DockLayout` manager.

 ### C#